rocioalvarezvaras/lcWGS/README.md

 - TAGGING_POLICY All: Specifies the tagging policy for duplicate reads.
 In this case, it's set to "All," which means all duplicate reads will be marked.
 - ASSUME_SORT_ORDER coordinate: Assumes that the input BAM file is sorted in coordinate order.
 It is important to correctly specify the sorting order to ensure accurate duplicate marking.

-### Cleaning the BAM files
+### Clean the BAM files - Picard
-The SamClean tool of Picard, cleans the provided SAM/BAM, soft-clipping beyond-end-of-reference alignments and setting MAPQ to 0 for unmapped reads.
+The SamClean tool of Picard cleans the provided SAM/BAM files, soft-clipping beyond-end-of-reference alignments and setting MAPQ to 0 for unmapped reads.
 ```
 #------Set relative path--------------------
-OUT=/home/ralvarezv/genome_aligned/clean_bam   #Directory of the bam sorted data
+OUT=/home/ralvarezv/genome_aligned/clean_bam   #Directory where the bam cleaned files will be located (output)
-DEDUP=/home/ralvarezv/genome_aligned/deduplicated   #Directory of the bam output data
+DEDUP=/home/ralvarezv/genome_aligned/deduplicated   #Directory where the deduplicated bam files are located (input)
 #------Command------------------------------
 cat list.txt | while read a
 do